harishMadhavan1010/RISC-V-based-SOC/Week 8/README.md

 ## Current Problems:

-While trying to close timing on rvmyth and to create a .gds and .lef file out of that, I am facing some hold time violations and several (49999) DRC errors.
+While trying to close timing on rvmyth core and to create a .gds and .lef file out of that, I am facing some hold time violations and several (49999) DRC errors.
 I haven't figured a way to automatically correct the DRC errors.
 To resolve hold time violations, I decided to do synthesis exploration to check what the least delay is.
 The following image showcases the STA report.

 The following images contain the issue I am facing; the former two showcases the timing closure problems and the final one showcasing errors with the GDS file.